 That said, the Apple Watch is still a reliable fitness tracker and one of the best running watches.
 It monitors your heart rate, counts your steps and tracks your mileage with GPS, plus offers support for dozens of workout types.
 It added Tai Chi and automatic outdoor cycling tracking this year, meaning it can detect when you've hopped on your bike and enable a workout.
 The cycling algorithm has also been adjusted to accommodate metrics for the best electric bikes, which are less strenuous to ride than regular bikes.

 The Apple Watch is my go-to for fitness tracking, though sometimes I’ll also wear one of the best fitness trackers to compare metrics or get access to some activity tools the Apple Watch lacks.
 A native tabata timer and guided exercises are features found on some of the best Garmin watches and Fitbit watches, for example.
+Also check out our showdown of the Apple Watch 7 vs. Garmin Instinct 2.

 But when I wore the Apple Watch on a number of outdoor walks and indoor workouts for my Apple Watch 7 workout test, the large display made it a breeze to see my mid-exercise metrics at a glance.
 I do a lot of heart rate-based training, so the ability to view heart rate zones at all times is key.